satvik-venkatesh/train-synth-audio-seg/README.md

 - Synthetic training sets outperform real-world datasets in some cases and serve as a promising alternative.

 # Description
 The file [train-set-synthesis.ipynb](https://github.com/satvik-venkatesh/train-synth-audio-seg/blob/main/train-set-synthesis.ipynb) contains the code for artificially synthesising data.
-The synthesised data can be stored in your personal Google Drive.
+The synthesised data can be stored in your personal Google Drive. [hp-opt.ipynb](https://github.com/satvik-venkatesh/train-synth-audio-seg/blob/main/hp-opt.ipynb) contains code for hyperparameter tuning using Keras Tuner.
 The file [train-CRNN.ipynb](https://github.com/satvik-venkatesh/train-synth-audio-seg/blob/main/train-CRNN.ipynb) contains the code to train a Convolutional Recurrent Neural Network on the synthesised data.

 A few synthetic examples are available in the [Synthetic Radio Examples](https://github.com/satvik-venkatesh/audio-seg-data-synth/tree/main/Synthetic%20Radio%20Examples) folder.